jitsi/jitsi-videobridge/README.md

 ```

 You can automatically update Intellij IDEA's formatting rules to to be
-compatible with ktlint.
-However, note that version 0.34.2 of ktlint will
-override any Java code style settings.
+compatible with ktlint:
 ```
 ktlint --apply-to-idea-project
 ```

-Autoformatting can be run by calling `mvn antrun:run@ktlint-format`.
+Autoformatting can be run by calling `ktlint -F`.